jorgebarmza/jorge_barrios_website/_pages/about.md

 ---
 Hello there 👋🏼 I'm Jorge <span style="color:grey">(pronounced HOR-heh)</span>

-I work at <a href='https://labs.google/'>Google Labs</a>  building new GenAI tools for creators.
-I'm a  generalist 👨🏻‍💻 with strong CS fundamentals and a deep passion for applying ML to real-world problems.
-LLM-powered agents have me hooked!
+I work at <a href='https://labs.google/'>Google Labs</a>, building new GenAI tools for creators.
+I'm a generalist SWE 👨🏻‍💻 with a deep interest in ML-powered language applications.
+My favorite thing in the world is collaborating to build products that bring people joy.
+(Currently obsessed with LLM agents!)

-For recreation 🌈 I run trails, study math, share stories with friends, and give back through charity.
+For recreation 🌈 I run trails, study math, share stories with friends, and appreciate each breath.

-You can reach me via email (`contact@jorgebar.com`) or social media (`@itsjorgebar`) 📲
+You can reach me via email (`contact@jorgebar.com`) or social media (`@itsjorgebar`) 📲create